idrp-stablecoin/idrp-contracts/README.md

 - `unfreeze(address account)`: Unfreezes a specified account.
 - `transfer(address to, uint256 amount)`: Transfers tokens with additional security checks.
 - `transferFrom(address from, address to, uint256 amount)`: Transfers tokens on behalf of another account.

+## Smart Contract Architecture

+The documentation for the smart contract architecture can be read [here](./docs/arch/3.SMART_CONTRACT_ARCH.md).

+## Smart Contract Bussiness Process

+The documentation for the smart contract bussiness process can be read [here](./docs/bussiness-proccess/SMART_CONTRACT_BUSSINESS_PROCESS.md).

 ## Deployment